by Jody Bee

 They can be used in a few ways.

-- You can use the red marker to visually distract yourself by drawing on the area you want to injure.
-You can draw it as big as you need, and as graphically as you need
+- You can use a marker to visually distract yourself by drawing on the area you want to injure.

 - You can use the markers to write the name of a loved one where you would cut, making it so you have to cut through their name as well as your skin

 - You can simply just doodle where you would self-harm as a distraction

 - You can draw a butterfly, which represents regrowth.
 (Search the Butterfly Project or the Lines Project)